USDA-Farmers-gov/USDA-Farmers-gov.github.io/README.md

 > This app is used to manage/develop the public Github site of the design system.

 ## Installation
 Clone the repository into a local folder.
-To ensure the farmers submodule has all its files included, you must use the --rescursive flag.
+To ensure the farmers submodule has all its files included, you must use the rescursive flag.

 ``` git clone https://github.com/USDA-Farmers-gov/farmers-design-system-nuxt.git --recursive ```